 LIFARS Recommendation & Take-A-Ways:

-Although the theft was large, this was not a highly technical hack.
+Although the cryptocurrency platform NiceHash was hacked and the theft was large, this was not a highly technical hack.
 Basic security best practices would have blocked this attack.
 The following best practices should have been implemented:

-Download Case Study to learn more about $67 Million Cryptocurrency Hack.
+Download Case Study to learn more about lessons learned from a $67 Million Cryptocurrency Hack of NiceHash.